 You can have one no questions asked extension of one week on a problem set of your choosing.
 If you don't take an extension, we will drop your lowest grade (of any partially completed problem set).
-If all your problem sets are completed and with top-level grades (such that dropping the lowest wouldn't help you), we will add a comparable grade bonus to your final exam.
+If all your problem sets are completed and with top-level grades (such that dropping the lowest wouldn't help you), we will add a 15 point grade bonus to your final exam.
 When submitting the work on which you claim the extension please include a note indicating the original date and that you are claiming your one extension; you do not need to explain why you are taking the extension.
+If you exceed the one-week extension period your grade will drop on the problem set by 10% per day down to 30%.
+You have until the beginning of reading period to submit a late problem set to get the 30% minimum.